Report

 Estimating training cost from training compute and GPU price-performance

 The estimation models presented in the previous section seem to me like the simplest models, which track the variables that are most directly correlated with cost (e.g., the number of hardware units purchased).
 Those models therefore minimize sources of uncertainty.
 However, information about training time and the number of hardware units used to train an ML system is often unavailable.
 On the other hand, information that is sufficient to estimate the training compute of an ML system is more often available.
-Compute Trends Across Three Eras of Machine Learning (Sevilla et al., 2022) and its accompanying database provide the most comprehensive set of estimates of training compute for ML systems to date.
-Due to the higher data availability, I chose an estimation model that uses the training compute in FLOP, rather than the models presented in the previous section.
+Compute Trends Across Three Eras of Machine Learning (Sevilla et al., 2022) and its accompanying database17 provide the most comprehensive set of estimates of training compute for ML systems to date.18 Due to the higher data availability, I chose an estimation model that uses the training compute in FLOP, rather than the models presented in the previous section.

 To estimate the hardware cost from training compute, one also needs to know the price-performance of the hardware in FLOP/s per $.
 In this work, I use the price-performance trend found for all GPUs (n=470) in Trends in GPU price-performance.
 I also use some price-performance estimates for individual GPUs from the dataset of GPUs in that work (see this appendix for more information).
 I only estimate hardware cost and not energy cost.
 This is because (a) energy cost seems less significant (see this appendix for evidence), and (b) data related to hardware throughput and compute was more readily available to me than data on energy consumption.